Table of Content

 3.7 Ozark Moonshine Run

 Intersecting with Highway 7, this route travels deep into the heart of the Ozark Mountains.
-You get to breathe in the fresh air near the Buffalo National River and in the Boxley Valley.
+You get to breathe in the fresh air near the Buffalo National River and the Boxley Valley.
 If you are lucky, you may be able to catch a glimpse of the elk living in the region.
 After you clear the mountains, the land begins to flatten out as you take in the sight of the farms near Harrison.
 Harrison is an ideal stop as there are hotels and restaurants available for you to rest from your travels.

 3.8 Bull Shoals Dam Route

 Passing over a few bodies of water such as the Crooked Creek and the Bull Shoals Lake, this route eventually takes you to the Bull Shoals Dam.
-While out on the water of the Bull Shoals Lake, you can enjoy boating or fishing.
+While out on the water of Bull Shoals Lake, you can enjoy boating or fishing.
 Then, you can walk around and appreciate the greenery of Bull Shoals-White River State Park.
 Meanwhile, at James A. Gaston Visitor Center, named after Jim Gaston of Gaston’s White River Resort, you can get to know the history and wildlife of the White River, Bull Shoals Dam, and Bull Shoals Lake.
 The center is full of exhibits, an observation tower, a theater with informative videos, and a gift shop to browse through.

 3.9 Eureka Springs Backroads

 This route will take you beside the Buffalo National River where you can admire the elk and the Lost Valley Trail if you want to do some hiking or camping.
 If you choose to go through Huntsville, you could go take a look at the house of Orval Faubus, the governor who had to deal with racial discrimination when the Little Rock Central High School became integrated.
-Or you could get a bite at Granny’s Kitchen and enjoy a classic home cooked meal.
+Or you could get a bite at Granny’s Kitchen and enjoy a classic home-cooked meal.
 Your final destination is Eureka Springs, a Victorian-style city positioned in the Ozark Mountains.

 3.10 Jasper Disaster

 Aptly named due to the sudden drops and narrow curves, this route forces you to exercise extreme caution and exert your body to its limit when maneuvering your ride up or down the highways.
-This road goes part way down Highway 7, climbs up through some of the Arkansas’ Grand Canyon, passes by the Elk Education Center in Ponca, and goes up the Gaither Mountain.
+This road goes partway down Highway 7, climbs up through some of Arkansas’ Grand Canyon, passes by the Elk Education Center in Ponca, and goes up the Gaither Mountain.
 You can also stop by the town of Jasper to restock on supplies and take a short break from traveling.

 3.11 Peel Ferry Route